mmeewis/TL15/exercise2/README.md

 See [How to activate the configuration panel for a form component](../generic/README.md)

-### Define you form layout

-* Toggle the side panel
-* Select "Root Panel" from the available Form Objects
-* Click "Configure"
-* Select "Tabs on Top" for panel layout property
-* Confirm

-### Add the "Identity" panel
-* Select the "Root panel" component on the right and click "..."
-* Add Child panel "Identity" (title and name)

-### Add the "Address" panel

-* Select the "Root panel" component on the right and click "..."
-* Add Child panel "Address" (title and name)

 ### Add the toolbar

 * Select the "Root panel" component on the right and click "..."